farahshih/Grocery-Retail-Data-Analysis/Modelling_AggSales.md

 ```
 ## [1] 0.169
 ```
-The R-squared 0.169 was pretty small, which means the model could only explain about 17% variance of the data.
+The R-squared 0.169 was pretty small, which means that the model could only explain 17% variance of the data.

 **2) Polynomial Regression Model**